fathzer/terra-vpn/README.md

 A project to deploy an on demand OpenVPN server

-This project automates the deployment of an OpenVPN server on a selection of *Virtual Private Server* (VPS) providers and *Dynamic DNS* (DDNS) providers, using **Java** and **Terraform**, in a prebuilt Docker container.
+This project automates the deployment of an OpenVPN server on a selection of *Virtual Private Server* (VPS) providers and *Dynamic DNS* (DDNS) providers, using **Java**, in a prebuilt Docker container.

 Why using it?

 - You don't want to pay 40$ a year for a VPN you will use once a week.
 - You have a very limited confidence in VPN dealers.
 - You don't want to deal with the complexity of setting up a VPN server from scratch yourself.
-- You are confortable with configuring VPS and DDNS accounts, or want to experiment.
+- You are comfortable with configuring VPS and DDNS accounts, or want to experiment.

 Why not using it?